Build Agent Advocates, Not Platform Agents: Conclusion

 \section{Conclusion}

 Computing amplifies agency.
 In the hands of the powerful, it reinforces centralized control.
-In the hands of individuals, it can enable counter-power.
-Historically, there have been recurrent moments of technological expansion that seemed poised to usher in a more decentralized computing future.
+In individuals' hands, it can enable counter-power.
+Historically, recurrent moments of technological expansion have seemed poised to usher in a more decentralized computing future.
 Each time, however, centralizing forces have reasserted themselves.
-Examples abound: the first hackers circumventing the gatekeepers of MIT's PDP-6; the Silicon Valley Homebrew Club building alternatives to IBM's mainframes; open, customizable software vs. closed operating systems; community-run BBSs vs centralized ISPs; the open internet standing against the internet of platforms, and more.
+Examples abound: the first hackers circumventing the gatekeepers of MIT's PDP-6; the Silicon Valley Homebrew Club building alternatives to IBM's mainframes; open, customizable software vs. closed operating systems; community-run BBSs vs. centralized ISPs; the open internet standing against the internet of platforms, and more.

 Our current moment is not unique.
 It may, however, present a unique opportunity.
-Previously, the pathway toward decentralization was accessible primarily to technologically skilled users—hackers capable of circumventing constraints set by centralized authorities.
+Previously, the pathway toward decentralization was accessible primarily to technologically skilled users---hackers capable of circumventing constraints set by centralized authorities.
 Today, however, user-centric agent advocates could level the playing field.

-By default, the trajectory of agent-based AI systems is likely to follow the same centralized pattern as the platform economy.
+By default, AI agents are likely to follow the same centralized pattern as the platform economy.
 Incumbent and aspiring platform companies will develop and control powerful agentic systems.
 These \textit{platform agents} will intermediate digital interactions across countless personal and professional contexts.
 Although users may guide platform agents, ultimate control will remain firmly with centralized developers.
-Platform-controlled AI agents will be double agents, with the potential for profoundly negative implications: heightened surveillance, constrained user choice, granular market manipulation, and broad illegitimate power.
+Platform-controlled AI agents will be double agents, with the potential for profoundly negative implications: heightened surveillance harms, constrained user choice, granular market manipulation, and broad illegitimate power.
 The worst of platform capitalism's current ills could be exacerbated.

 But this outcome is not inevitable.
 A compelling alternative exists: user-centric \textit{agent advocates} designed to serve the interests of individual users, not platform companies.
 Representatives, not go-betweens, that reject platform logic.
 Agent advocates could provide a path to harnessing the promise of AI agents without succumbing to platform-based control.
 Realizing this decentralized alternative will require targeted technical and institutional interventions.
 These include ensuring the availability of open-source models and public computational resources, as well as establishing robust safety standards and governance frameworks.
 It will also require engineers who can build highly capable universal intermediaries but resist entering the race to create the next platform.
 Independent researchers and developers must prioritize addressing these challenges now---before the default pathway locks in.